15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Petrale Sole

 Petrale sole is sold fresh and frozen, as whole and skinless in fillets.
 Petrale sole is a great source of protein that is low in fat along with calcium and other essential nutrients.
-The ideal time to purchase petrale is in the winter months, where prices are lowest.
-Since larger Flat fish can fetch more, smaller portions could be worth the price as per certain buyers.
+The ideal time to purchase petrale is in the winter months, when prices are lowest.
+Since larger Flatfish can fetch more, smaller portions could be worth the price as per certain buyers.

 FAQs About Flatfish.